Installing Starburst Enterprise in a Kubernetes cluster#

 kubectl get podscommand.

-Use the IP address or hostname to verify the coordinator is running by accessing the Web UI.
+Use the IP address or hostname to verify the coordinator is running by accessing the Starburst Enterprise web UI.
 You can use the same information to connect with the CLI or the JDBC driver.

 If you have created focused, well-managed override files following our best practices guide, the upgrade process is a straightforward Helm-based process.
 As with any enterprise-scale application, we do recommend that you test upgrades from one release to another using a test cluster.
 This allows you to catch any configuration changes and update Helm charts before deploying into production:

 Review the Helm charts release notes for any relevant changes that affect your override files.
-For instance, there may be new configuration options to add, or deprecated properties to remove.
+For example, there may be new configuration options to add, or deprecated properties to remove.

 Review the SEP release notes for new capabilities and breaking changes.